corrode/corrode.github.io/content/blog/rust-prevents-data-races-not-race-conditions/index.md

 {% info(title="Key takeaways") %}

-- A **data race** is a specific thing: concurrent access, at least one write, no synchronization.
+- A data race is a specific thing: concurrent access, at least one write, no synchronization.
 All three at once.
 - A data race is Undefined Behavior, not just a wrong answer.
-- Safe Rust makes data races **impossible to compile**, because they require aliasing a mutable reference, which the borrow checker forbids.
+- In purely safe Rust, **data races are impossible**, because they require aliasing a mutable reference, which the borrow checker forbids.

 {% end %}